Thursday, 21 April 2016

 The Secondary Motif

-Regarding the secondary gul, Turkmen carpets sport a certain variety ranging from diverse forms of what clearly resemble the four directional motif to diminished and simplified versions of primary guls or other designs.
-A similar freedom is seen in the original pearl roundel fabrics, but surely the most distinctive type is the four directional motif.
+Regarding the secondary gul, Turkmen carpets sport a variety of the four-directions motif, diminished and simplified versions of primary guls, and other designs.
+A similar variety is seen in the original pearl roundel fabrics, but surely the most distinctive type is the four-directions motif.

-Often displaying a floral guise in the blueprints, it is quite well represented in Turkmen main carpets, should it be or not further evidence of the pearl roundel lineage.
+Often displaying a floral guise in the blueprints (Sasanian, Sogdian and Tang), it is well represented in Turkmen main carpets.
 Usually, it is translated into a geometrised design with floral vestiges.

-The richness of these motifs, nonetheless, should merit a dedicated survey, not the case of here.
+Nonetheless, the richness of these motifs should merit a dedicated survey, which is not the case here.

 Four directional motif, Sogdian baby jacket, 8th